mehdibaha/personal-website/content/blog/a-possible-plot.md

 Many years later, our children will learn about our history.

-*They will ask us in amazement: "Why did we have to go through this to become united ? ».*
+*They will ask us in amazement: "Why did we have to go through this to realize we are united ? ».*